-If you have been sexually assaulted or are the victim of gender violence, you have options for addressing the situation.
+Affairs, the Housing Service, and other offices at the Budapest campus will assist for addressing the situation.
 You may wish first to discuss the problem privately with a counselor or member of the College administration.

-The University's student conduct process is designed to afford a complainant and a respondent a fair, prompt, and appropriate resolution process.
+College Disciplinary Procedures in Sexual Assault and Gender Violence Incidents a respondent a fair, prompt, and appropriate resolution process.
 The process is designed to help persons who need support as they address these incidents.